-Some months ago, I found myself with my JesCom team in Spain following the footsteps of San Ignacio de Loyola, founder of the Society of Jesus.
+Some months ago, my JesCom team and I found ourselves in Spain following the footsteps of San Ignacio de Loyola, founder of the Society of Jesus.
 This was part of our initial research on the great Basque saint whose life we are (bravely) putting on the big screen sometime in 2015.
 We wanted to walk in his shoes for a few days.
 By doing so, perhaps we would be able to tell his story better.

 In Gipuzkoa, we marveled at the beauty of his hometown, Loiola, and the grandness of the castle where he was born.

 We attended mass inside the room where he convalesced after being hit by a cannon ball during the Battle of Pamplona.
 Called the Room of Conversion, a statue fashioned from his image sits looking up as if full of hope, his bandaged leg extended out, reminding us that vanity was one of the most difficult things Ignacio had to give up when he decided to follow God.

 In the quiet corners of his home, one can only guess what was going through his mind.
 But it was a great experience to have found even just a bit of him in these little vignettes: the colorful shadows of the stained glass windows on the floor, the serene darkness of the private chapel where his family used to pray, or glimpses of the world outside the windows.

 We searched for him in Barcelona, but not through the noise and grit of the city.
 Instead, we climbed the tranquil heights of Montserrat, a place he travelled to on horseback and on foot all the way from his hometown of Loiola.
 He covered 547 kilometers in all!
 His endurance and sheer resolve is just incomprehensible to me!